Meditation vs Hypnosis: Understanding Brainwave Differences

 Which Practice Is Right for You?

 Choose meditation if you want to develop general mindfulness, reduce stress, and improve overall well-being.
-Choose hypnosis if you have specific goals like quitting smoking, reducing anxiety, , or changing limiting beliefs.
+Choose hypnosis if you have specific goals like quitting smoking, reducing anxiety, improving sleep, or changing limiting beliefs.
 Many people benefit from combining both practices—using meditation for daily mindfulness and hypnosis for targeted change.